numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

- * The fixed-budget approach (vertical cut) does not give *quantitatively interpretable*  data: the observation that Algorithm A reaches a function value that is two (or ten, or a hundred) times smaller than the one reached by Algorithm B has in general no interpretable meaning, mainly because there is no *a priori* way to determine *how much* more difficult it is to reach a function value that is two (or ten, or a hundred) times smaller.
+ * The fixed-budget approach (vertical cut) does not give *quantitatively interpretable*  data: the observation that Algorithm A reaches a function value that is, say, two times smaller than the one reached by Algorithm B has in general no interpretable meaning, mainly because there is no *a priori* way to determine *how much* more difficult it is to reach a function value that is two times smaller.
-   This, indeed, largely depends on the specific function and on the specific function value reached.
+   This, indeed, largely depends on the specific function and the specific function value reached.

  * The fixed-target approach (horizontal cut) *measures the time* to reach a target function value.
 The measurement allows conclusions of the
    type: Algorithm A is two (or ten, or a hundred) times faster than Algorithm B in solving this problem (i.e. reaching the given target function value).
+   The choice if the target value determines the difficulty and possibly even characteristic of the problem to be solved.

-Furthermore, for algorithms that are invariant under certain transformations of the function value (for example under order-preserving transformations, as comparison-based algorithms like DE, ES, PSO [AUG2009Giens]_), fixed-target measures become invariant under these transformations by transformation of the target values while fixed-budget measures require the transformation of all resulting data.
+Furthermore, for algorithms that are invariant under certain transformations of the function value (for example under order-preserving transformations, as comparison-based algorithms like DE, ES, PSO [AUG2009]_), fixed-target measures become invariant under these transformations by transformation of the target values only, while fixed-budget measures require the transformation of all resulting data.

 Missing Values
 ---------------

-We collect runtimes to reach targets.
-However not all runs successfully reach a target, see for instance Figure :ref:`fig:HorizontalvsVertical`.
-In this case, the runtime  is undefined and we collect the maximal number of function evaluations of the corresponding run.
-This is a lower bound on the (non-observed) runtime to reach the target.
+We collect runtimes to reach given target values.
+However not all runs successfully reach each target, see for instance Figure :ref:`fig:HorizontalvsVertical`.
+In the case where a target is not reached, the runtime is undefined.

-..
-Anne: @Niko check.
+The overall number of function evaluations of the corresponding run provides an empirical observation for a lower bound on the (non-observed) runtime to reach the given target.

 Target Values
 --------------

+.. |DI| replace:: :math:`\Delta I`

 We define for each problem a reference function or indicator value, :math:`I^{\rm ref, \theta}`.
 In the single-objective case this can be the optimal function value, i.e. :math:`f^{\mathrm{opt}, \theta} =
-\min_\mathbf{x} f_\theta(\mathbf{x})`, in the multi-objective case this is the indicator value of an estimate of the Pareto front.
+\min_\mathbf{x} f_\theta(\mathbf{x})`, in the multi-objective case this is the indicator value of an approximation of the Pareto front.
 This reference indicator value depends on the specific instance :math:`\theta`, and thus the target indicator value also depends on the instance.
-However, the relative target or precision
+Based on this reference value and a set of target precision values |DI| we define for each problem instance a set of target values

 .. math::
    :nowrap:

    \begin{equation}
-    \Delta I = I^{\rm target,\theta} - I^{\rm ref,\theta}
+    I^{\rm target,\theta} = I^{\rm ref,\theta} + \Delta I \enspace,
    \end{equation}

-does not depend on the instance :math:`\theta` such that we can unambiguously consider for different instances :math:`({\theta}_1, \ldots,{\theta}_K)` of a parametrized problem :math:`f_{\theta}(\mathbf{x})`, the set of targets :math:`I^{\rm target,{\theta}_1}, \ldots,I^{\rm target,{\theta}_K}` associated to the same precision.
+such that for different instances :math:`({\theta}_1, \ldots,{\theta}_K)` of a parametrized problem :math:`f_{\theta}(\mathbf{x})`, the set of targets :math:`I^{\rm target,{\theta}_1}, \ldots,I^{\rm target,{\theta}_K}` are associated to the same precision.

-Depending on the context, we will refer to both the original triple ``(dimension,function,instance)`` and the quintuple ``(dimension,function,instance,quality indicator,target)`` as *problem*.
+Depending on the context, when we refer to a problem we include the used quality indicator and a given target value or target precision.
 We say, for example, that "algorithm A is solving problem :math:`p=(n,f_\theta,\theta,I,I^{\rm target})` after :math:`t` function evaluations" if the quality indicator function value :math:`I`  during the optimization of :math:`(n,f_\theta,\theta)` reaches a value of :math:`I^{\rm target}` or lower for the first time after :math:`t` function evaluations.

 ..
 Anne: Dimo, why did you drop the theta-dependency of I^target